mheers/cypress-docker-cookie/README.md

 Test 2 where the second backend is called first breaks:
 ![Test2](./explanation/test2breaks.png)

 This happens only in when running cypress in docker.
+It is independent of setting the cookie to secure or switch between SameSite lax and strict.

+The problem occurs with tested Cypress version 10.2.0, 10.3.0 and 10.6.0.

 ## Howto